-Name of Student: \\\\\

-PROFESSIONAL BEHAVIOR POLICY

-In addition to academic abilities and skills, students demonstrate the behavioral and personal attributes integral to professional functioning.
-These behavioral and personal attributes are subsumed in the following categories: Responsible Behavior; Ethical Behavior; Intrapersonal Behavior; and Interpersonal Behavior.
-Faculty are responsible for monitoring these areas of behaviors, identifying areas for improvement in their students, and providing constructive feedback to address those challenges.

-Check the following areas below that represent deficits in professional functioning in the student listed above.

-Responsible Behavior:

-- Fails to respond constructively to feedback from supervisors or program faculty - Fails to complete remediation plans successfully - Fails to participate in personal psychotherapy to resolve intrapersonal challenges - Fails to resolve issues or problems that interfere with professional functioning Fails to uphold commitments - Demonstrates poor comportment;

-NOTE: It is the obligation of the student to report immediately any arrests, convictions, or incidents in school or field experiences when enrolled as a student.

-Ethical Behavior:

-- Violates American Psychological Association (APA) and/or National Association of School Psychologists (NASP) ethical standards - Fails to abide by the NSU Student Code of Conduct, all College of Psychology policies and procedures, policies and procedures of practicum, internship or field experience agencies or schools, and state and/or federal laws
+Name of Studer nt: attributes integ subsumed in th Behavior; and behaviors, iden PROFESSIONAL BEHAVIOR POLICY academic abilities and skills, students demonstrate the behavioral and personal ral to professional functioning.
+These behavioral and personal attributes are e following categories: Responsible Behavior; Ethical Behavior; Intrapersonal Interpersonal Behavior.
+Faculty are responsible for monitoring these areas of tifying areas for improvement in their students, and providing constructive dress those challenges.
+Check the follo listed above. wing areas below that represent deficits in professional functioning in the student • II • II • II • II • II NOTE: Fails to respond constructively to feedback from supervisors or program faculty Fails to complete remediation plans successfully Fails to participate in personal psychotherapy to resolve intrapersonal challenges Fails to resolve issues or problems that interfere with professional functioning Fails to uphold commitments Demonstrates poor comportment; It is the obligation of the student to report immediately any arrests, convictions, ents in school or field experiences when enrolled as a student. • Y Behavior: Violates American Psychological Association (APA) and/or National Association of School Psychologists (NASP) ethical standards Fails to abide by the NSU Student Code of Conduct, all College of Psychology policies and procedures, policies and procedures of practicum, internship or field experience agencies or schools, and state and/or federal laws